HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 ```

 ### CPS
-The configuration for UAMT is in `config/unet2d_cps.cfg`, and the configuration for CPS training is:
+The configuration file for CPS is `config/unet2d_cps.cfg`, and the corresponding setting is:

 ```bash
 ssl_method     = CPS